boholder/puntgun/docs/docs/configuration/tool-configuration.md

 For more security concern, read [this paragraph](https://github.com/boholder/puntgun#details-about-secrets-encryption-and-usage).

-### Setting Secrets Via Other Methods For Automation
+### Setting Secrets via Other Methods for Automation

 The tool's "require-input-password-to-decrypt-secrets" interaction behavior will block the program.
 So here are some other ways to set secrets for integrating this tool into automating process.